oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 **Project Description:**

 Currently, topics in Oppia contain a list of skills that they teach, and these skills are grouped into subtopics (like 'Adding Fractions'), each with its own revision card (or 'subtopic page' in the backend).
+Subtopic pages are currently implemented as a single rich-text editor (RTE) field, but this results in their being too long to translate, and the content doesn't look good.
+(For example, this is one of the revision cards in the Division topic: [link](https://www.oppia.org/learn/math/division/revision/basic-concepts).)
+We would like to instead split this RTE field into multiple heading/content parts, both to make it easier to translate each revision card in stages and also to improve the display for learners.
+In the example above, the updated revision card would have two sections: "What is division?" and "Parts of a division equation".
+In the subtopic page editor, each of these sections would have its own text field (for the heading) and RTE field (for the content).

-Subtopic pages were originally implemented as a single rich-text editor (RTE) component, but given their length in practice, this was a mistake since it means that they are too big to be translated easily.
-Additionally, both skill descriptions and subtopic pages can include worked examples, but worked examples were incorrectly implemented only as a field on the skill model.
+Additionally, both skill explanations and subtopic pages can include worked examples, but worked examples were incorrectly implemented only as a field on the skill model.
 Experience has shown that worked examples would be better implemented as a rich-text component instead, since this gives more flexibility in where they are placed and allows them to be used in other contexts like the subtopic pages.

-The aim of this project is therefore to clean up some of this incorrect modelling and fix the representation of subtopic pages and worked examples, while also ensuring that they are easily translatable.
+The aim of this project is therefore to clean up the incorrect modelling described above and fix the representation of subtopic pages and worked examples, while also ensuring that they are easily translatable.

 **Not in scope:**
 - Implementing new rich-text components other than "Worked Example".